FAQ / Resources

 Licensing vs. Owning the Pictures

 Most real estate photographers prefer to retain copyright ownership of the photos taken and will issue you, the agent (and your brokerage firm) a license to use the pictures in any manner necessary to market your listing, for as long as you have the listing.
+You may also use the pictures to market your own business without expiration.
 In fact we even build into the license your ability to present the seller with the finished photographs as a gift.
 Realistically you can do anything with the pictures except re-sell them to another party.

 CT Sales Tax

 Whether to charge sales tax is always a complicated and misunderstood issue.
 The state of Connecticut requires that we charge sales tax on our photo shoots and floor plan appointments; however, the state does allow us to take advantage of a lower rate (1% vs. the standard 6.35%) if the invoice itemizes the actual service vs. the licensing fee portion.